You are high-school student

 ‘Brevet de Technicien Supérieur’ (BTS)

 The BTS is a two-year course that provides the knowledge and skills needed to integrate university or some engineering schools.
+You can also choose to enter the job market.

 Admission to the BTS is via the online platform Parcoursup.